Jonesey86/Jonesey86/README.md

+## Introduction
-## Hey there 👋 my name is Ian Jones, a 38 year old man from Liverpool England, But ive been living in Norway for the past 23 years.
+Hey there 👋 my name is Ian Jones, a 38 year old man from Liverpool England, But ive been living in Norway for the past 23 years.
 Currently a student learning backend coding at Kodehode in Bergen Norway.
+My enjoyment comes from working with C#, API'S, .NET.

 <h1></h1>